Frequently Asked Questions

 In today’s dynamic world, critical thinking provides a crucial edge.
-Schools demand critical thinking capacities from their students, as do employers of their employees.
+Schools demand critical thinking capacities of their students, as do employers of their employees.
 With new technology and business models transforming one industry after another, there is enormous opportunity for sharper forms of thinking.

 What’s more, weak reasoning and bad logic can lead to massive losses at any stage of life.
 Still, we tend to take less and less time to stop and hone our thoughts.
 We prioritize efficiency over reflection, and impulse over forethought.
 We comment on social media channels without thinking.